What is Active Directory Rights Management Services?

 AD RMS usage policy templates are customizable to suit the organization’s needs.
 For example, a template for a piece of confidential information may allow users to just view the content and not more.
 A template for the information that has to be renewed periodically, can set an expiry date or validity period on the content.
 All such templates are stored in the configuration database.

 AD RMS features are fully integrated into the Microsoft Office Suite.
 They can be extended to work with third-party applications using appropriate AD RMS Software Development Kits (SDKs), or other servers in a domain if they are AD RMS enabled.

 What constitutes an AD RMS system?

-AD RMS works on the basis of a client-server interaction.
+It works on the basis of client-server interaction.
 To get the service up and running, the following are required:

 - A Windows server that runs the AD RMS role.
 It takes care of licensing and handling certificates, and manages users, applications, and settings relevant to content access policies.

 - A Windows AD RMS client.
 It takes care of encrypting and decrypting data in addition to acquiring licenses and certificates from the above-mentioned server.